elishacloud/NeuEncrypt/README.md

 ### Installation

 No installation is needed.
-Just run the tool and browse to the folder you want to encrypt.
-Then press 'Encrypt' to encrypt the files in that folder.
+Download the tool from the [release](https://github.com/elishacloud/NeuEncrypt/releases) page.
+Then run the tool and browse to the folder you want to encrypt.
+Press 'Encrypt' to encrypt the files in that folder.
 To unencrypt the files press the 'Decrypt' button.

 ### Uninstallation